Oslo Gospel Choir

-Oslo Gospel Choir is a Norwegian gospel choir centred in Oslo, Norway conducted by Tore W. Aas.
-The choir started up in 1988 and has since then become one of the most successful in Europe with success both in Europe and America.
-They have released around 20 albums.
-They are very much influenced by the American black gospel sound and Andraé Crouch is a major source of inspiration, with his approach in taking the gospel out of the churches and into other arenas, reaching a larger audience.
+Oslo Gospel Choir is a Norwegian gospel choir based in Oslo, Norway, conducted by Tore W. Aas.
+The choir started up in 1988 and has since then become a successful gospel choir in Europe as well as America.
+As of 2024, they have released 33 albums.
+Their musical style has been influenced by the American black gospel sound.
+Andraé Crouch is a major source of inspiration, with his approach in taking the gospel out of the churches and into other arenas, reaching a larger audience.
 Crouch has sung and been involved on several of their albums.
 The choir has sold over 1.5 million albums.